 This article pits Romania vs. Bulgaria in the ultimate showdown.

 As a digital nomad I travel pretty slow, so I spent five weeks in Sibiu, Romania and seven weeks in Sofia, Bulgaria.
-This comparison of Romania vs. Bulgaria is my thoughts on which country comes out ahead in each of the categories below.
+Now, my comparison of Bulgaria vs. Romania will breakdown:

 We’re all tourists when we go abroad, and of course, no one wants to spend their hard earned vacation days somewhere that’s no fun.
 Because of that, tourist attractions are at the top of my list whenever I write comparison articles.